rspber/tsdesktop/README.md

 rp2040 pio spi: https://youtube.com/shorts/GUdRq8DvUdc

-rp2040 pio spi dma: https://youtube.com/shorts/P7c8Ng4fuoM Please, someone shoot me so I don't have to solve this problem.<br />
+rp2040 pio spi dma: https://youtube.com/shorts/P7c8Ng4fuoM Is it a message from display to me to take it of immediately ?<br />

-OK, OK, and now we slowly put the guns away.<br />

-The solution was very short in code but not as easy to deduce. https://youtube.com/shorts/PkozJCYlWfs See commit129.
+And finally, The solution was very short in code but not as easy to deduce. https://youtube.com/shorts/PkozJCYlWfs See commit129.

 ### Supported protocols: